olcf/SC20_HandsOn_with_Summit/README.md

-# Welcome to the SC19 Hands-On with Summit session!
+# Welcome to the SC20 Hands-On with Summit session!

-This repository contains the materials for the *[Hands-On with the Summit Supercomputer](https://sc19.supercomputing.org/presentation/?id=pec111&sess=sess412)* at SC19.

 ### What is Summit?
-Summit, located at [Oak Ridge National Laboratory](https://www.ornl.gov/) in Oak Ridge, TN,  is the [world's most powerful supercomputer](https://www.top500.org/system/179397) dedicated to open scientific research.
+Summit, located at [Oak Ridge National Laboratory](https://www.ornl.gov/) in Oak Ridge, TN,  is one of the [world's most powerful supercomputers](https://www.top500.org/system/179397) dedicated to open scientific research.
 It has lots of unique architectural features that we'll explore today, including:

 - IBM POWER9™ CPUs (x 9,216)
 - NVIDIA Volta V100 GPUs (x 27,648)